aleph2c/miros-xml/doc/_build/html/_sources/recipes.rst.txt

 ``p_state_function``.

 But a function can't really own anything in OO theory.
-If you read the code you will see ``inner`` attribute is assigned dynamically by a decorator.
+If you read the code you will see that the ``inner`` attribute is assigned dynamically by a decorator.

 ----